tommy3531/PythonStockTrader/README.md

 # StockTrader

-Point of stock trader is to learn about trader stocks and how the stock markets works
+Point of stock trader is to learn about trading stocks and how the stock market works

 # Library